mikedelong/kaggle-zestimate/capstone_report.md

 1. Location data, which tells us where the house is
 2. House intrinsic data, which tells us things about the structure, its features, or the lot on which it sits
 3. Tax data, which tells us the tax assessment value, and where appropriate if the property is tax delinquent and if so which year it became delinquent

+To accomplish this we will
+1. Load the known transaction data and properties data and combine them to create a training set
+2. Investigate the dataset to see if there is skew in the data and look at the proportion of missing data
+3. Clean up and transform the data, removing outliers, scaling and normalizing as appropriate
+4. Train a model
+5. Predict the log-error for all of the properties in the test set

 ### Metrics
 In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
 These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
 Questions to ask yourself when writing this section: